software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 - _Pull_ the code from the GitHub repository often.
 Run the `git pull` command to get the latest changes to your local computer.
 - While pulling the code from the GitHub repository, you'll probably face _merge conflicts_.
 You can spot a merge conflict from the `git pull` command ouput: `CONFLICT (content): Merge conflict in ...`.
 If you have trouble solving the merge conficts, see the [Git instructions](http://localhost:4000/git#merge-conflicts).
 - See how the mentioned things are done in the [example project]({{site.example_project_link}}).
+- The example project is using [Bootstrap](https://getbootstrap.com/) frontend toolkit.
+You can use it to make your application look nice.
+[Forms](https://getbootstrap.com/docs/5.3/forms/form-control/), [buttons](https://getbootstrap.com/docs/5.3/components/buttons/) and [tables](https://getbootstrap.com/docs/5.3/content/tables/) are useful guides for the user stories in this Sprint.
 - [Controllers](https://www.baeldung.com/spring-controllers)
 - [Using Thymeleaf in Spring](https://www.baeldung.com/thymeleaf-in-spring-mvc)
 - [JPA Entities](https://www.baeldung.com/jpa-entities)